League of Legends Rarest Skins

 Can players still get these skins?

-Unfortunately or fortunately, no. The only way to get one of these skins is to buy an account with a skin.
+Unfortunately, the only way to obtain one of these skins is by purchasing an account with one.

 CS Virtual Trade Ltd, reg. no. HE 389299 Registered address and the principal place of business: 705, Spyrou Araouzou & Koumantarias, Fayza House, 3036, Limassol, Cyprus